 MANUAL - Jordan School District accepts foreign exchange students (J-1 Visa) from the Council on Standards for International Educational Travel (CSIET) only.
-The State Office of Education establishes quotas regarding the number of foreign students each secondary school may accept.
+The Utah State Board of Education establishes quotas regarding the number of foreign students each secondary school may accept.
 CSIET organizations submit student applications to Planning and Enrollment.
-When an application is accepted, the student is placed in a host family’s boundary school (or permit if approved by the school).
+When an application is accepted, the student is placed in a host family’s boundary school (or non-boundary school if a permit is approved by the desired school).
 Applications are accepted from host families who reside in Jordan School District boundaries only.

 All foreign exchange students must be approved by Planning and Enrollment prior to registration.
 Exchange student placements are arranged at least five weeks in advance of the student’s departure from their native country.
 The students are placed in the grade level in which they would be placed had they not left their country.